Daniel B. Klein

 Daniel Bruce Klein (born January 16, 1962) is an American professor of economics at George Mason University and an Associate Fellow of the Swedish Ratio Institute.
 Much of his research examines the works of Adam Smith, public policy questions, libertarian political philosophy, and the sociology of academia.
-He is the chief editor of Econ Journal Watch.
+He is the chief editor of Econ Journal Watch and director of the Adam Smith Program at George Mason University's Department of Economics.